Steve Thompson (footballer, born 1989)

 Unable to make the first team at Middlesbrough, he signed with Port Vale in May 2008.
 He left Vale Park by mutual consent in October 2009, at which point he joined Telford United.
 He spent one season with Telford before joining Durham City.
-He signed with Darlington in September 2012, and helped the club to the Northern Football League title in 2012–13, promotion out of the Northern Premier League Division One North via the play-offs in 2015, and then Premier Division title in 2015–16.
-He was named as the club's Player of the Year for the 2017–18 season and equalled their goalscoring record of 100 goals in December 2019.
+He signed with Darlington in September 2012.
+He helped the club to the Northern Football League title in 2012–13, promotion out of the Northern Premier League Division One North via the play-offs in 2015, and then Premier Division title in 2015–16.
+He was named the club's Player of the Year for the 2017–18 season and equalled their goalscoring record of 100 goals in December 2019.
 Thompson left Darlington at the end of the 2019–20 season and signed for another National League North club, Spennymoor Town, where he stayed for two years, which included a loan spell at Marske United where he won the Northern Premier League Division One East play-offs.
-He signed for Stockton Town in May 2022.
+He signed for Stockton Town in May 2022 and helped the club to win promotion out of the Northern Premier League Division One East play-offs in 2024.